Juan Silvano Godoi: Childhood and studies

-He was born in Asuncion on November 12, 1850.
+He was born in Asunción on November 12, 1850.
 He was the son of the Colonel Juan Vicente Godoy and Petrona Echagüe.
-Narciso Echagüe y Andía, his mother’s father, was one of the leaders of the national independence.
-He was imprisoned during Francia’s dictatorship, and shot after twenty years in jail.
+Narciso Echagüe y Andía, his mother's father, was one of the leaders of the national independence process.
+He was imprisoned during Francia's dictatorship, and shot after twenty years in jail.

 Juan Silvano studied in the Jesuit College of the Inmaculate Conception in the city of Santa Fe, Argentina.
 There, he was condisciple of José Zorrilla de San Martín.
-In the holydays of 1864, he spent some time in Asunción.
+In the holidays of 1864, he spent some time in Asunción.
 Due to his short age and good luck, Francisco Solano López authorized him to continue his education in Argentina.
-This way, he escaped along with two of his brothers, the foulness of a war in which sixteen of the Echagüe family died.
+This way, he avoided, along with two of his brothers, the Paraguayan War in which sixteen of the Echagüe family died.
 Some of the deceased were meritorious soldiers.

-He entered the Buenos Aires School of Law, and stayed there during the whole war.
-In January 1869, once Asuncion was occupied, he interrupted his studies to move back to their land with a group of young fellow patriots.
-This was done as an attempt to help reconstruct the nation.
+He entered the Faculty of Law of the University of Buenos Aires, and stayed there during most of the war.
+In January 1869, once Asunción was occupied, he interrupted his studies to move back to his land with a group of young fellow patriots.
 In spite of his religious formation, Godoi had become a mason and a freethinker.

 The post-war

-As a youngster Juan Silvano had begun replacing the “y” in his original surname (Godoy) for an “I”.

-He was lucky enough to live through the dark postwar years in Paraguay.
-His strong and idealist personality forced him to get involved in the corrupt national politics.
-He did everything he could to help reconstruct a shattered country, but the politics scene was full of power disputes.
-Shortly he was known as one of the main politicians in the scene.
-Many politicians were killed or exiled in their attempt to establish a national order.

 During the time he spent in Paraguay after his return he knew many young national leaders.
-He was a co-founder of the Great Club of the People (a precursor of the along with José Segundo Decoud, Facundo Machaín, Juan José Decoud, Cayo Miltos and Miguel Palacios.
+He was a co-founder of the Gran Club del Pueblo (a precursor of the traditional Liberal Party) along with José Segundo Decoud, Facundo Machaín, Juan José Decoud, Cayo Miltos and Miguel Palacios.
 He witnessed how many of his previously mentioned fellows vanished.

-He was elected as a conventional in the district of the Cathedral.
+He was elected as a conventional in the district of the Catedral.
 He was a member of the commission that was in charge of redacting the Constitution of 1870.

 In the chaotic environment of post-war Paraguayan politics, he and his family soon found themselves opposed to powerful people.
 After the killing of his brother Marcos, Juan Silvano declared himself an opponent of J. B. Gill, who had been president since 1874.
 Afterwards, he became a part of a conspiracy to murder of Gill.
 The assassination occurred in the middle of the street, April 12, 1877, and was headed by another of his brothers, Nicanor.
+In 1878, after a period in Buenos Aires, having fled in the aftermath of the assassination, he bought a ship, the Galileo, and weapons and steamed up the Paraguay River, with the objective of overthrowing Candido Bareiro's government - the movement was ultimately foiled by the Argentine Navy, which impeded the Galileo from moving further towards Asunción.